 - Trees shall be planted flush with the sidewalk surface using tree grates as follows: - Tree grates shall be adjustable to allow for tree growth and shall be securely attached.
 Inner rings must easily removed with an Allen wrench. - ◆ Tree grate openings shall not exceed 3/8 of an inch.

-- If infrastructure prevents the use of at-grade planting, a raised planter or crushed stone may be used if approved by the DDRB. - Other techniques will be considered on a case-by-case basis.
+• If infrastructure prevents the use of at-grade planting, a raised planter or crushed stone may be used if approved by the DDRB.